jonverrier/BraidEng/README.md

     - Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
     - Type "Python: Select Interpreter" and choose the interpreter from your virtual environment

-Now your development environment is set up and ready for the Braid Engine project.
+Now your development environment is set up and ready.
 Remember to keep your fork updated with the upstream repository:

 ```bash
 git fetch upstream